TwiztedDesign/template-farm-documentation/ae.md

 and will order the fields according to that value.
 > Index value must be a whole, positive number.
 > The "index" tag gets evaluated after the "order" tag and it is possible to use the two tags together.
 For example: You can order the controls by name first and then assign indexes to the controls you want to order manually.
-In the example below, the second layer will be show first because it has a lower index.
+In the example below, the second layer will be shown first because it has a lower index.
 ```Syntax
 #[Field Name]#index(number)
 ```